-23. (1) A Civil Servant shall not put himself, family or friends in a position where his or their interest conflicts with the functions of his office.

-Conflict of Interest

-24. (1) A Civil Servant is prohibited from receiving valuable gifts (other than the ordinary gifts of personal friends) whether in the shape of money, goods, hospitality or other personal benefits, if he has reason to believe that the gifts received are intended to influence his judgement or action on a case he is dealing with or will handle in the future.
-It is equally reprehensible for a Civil Servant to give a gift to influence the judgement or action of another person in his favour.
+- Conflict of 23.
+(1) A Civil Servant shall not put himself, family or friends in a position where his or their interest conflicts with the functions of his office. - 24.
+(1) A Civil Servant is prohibited from receiving valuable gifts (other than the ordinary gifts of personal friends) whether in the shape of money, goods, hospitality or other personal benefits, if he has reason to believe that the gifts received are intended to influence his judgement or action on a case he is dealing with or will handle in the future.
+It is equally reprehensible for a Civil Servant to give a gift to influence the judgement or action of another person in his favour. - (2) In circumstances where a Civil Servant is presented with a gift of any character, he should exercise his own judgement as to whether he should decline the offer, otherwise he should consult with his superior officer. - (3) At any rate, the value of a gift will be determined by the circumstances of the transaction between the giver and the recipient.

-Gifts, Remuneration

-and favours
+Gifts.
+Remuneration and favours